-WADA is developing a plan for collection of data from abalone stocks at Portland (i.e. including the new fishery-independent abundance survey sites already installed), to provide a basis for an assessment of stocks, and reconsidering management of fishing at Portland.
+WADA is considering a plan for collection of data from abalone stocks at Portland (i.e. including the new fishery-independent abundance survey sites already installed), to provide a basis for an assessment of stocks, and reconsidering management of fishing at Portland.

 Figure 3.
 Fishery performance indicators for the Portland SMU.
-Actual catch is shown to December 2023 (green bar, and average catch per day above) with full year Targets (pink line and light grey bar), raw (red) and standardised (blue $\pm$ SE) catch rate and length of abalone logged (i.e. Raw $\geq$ 130 mm and Standardised $\geq$ 135 mm).
-Abundance survey figures show estimates of biomass of Unders, Mature and Legal-sized abalone at sites currently surveyed.
+Actual catch is shown to December 2024 (green bar, and average catch per day above) with full year Targets (pink line and light grey bar), raw (red) and standardised (blue \pm SE) catch rate and length of abalone logged (i.e. Raw \geq 130 mm and Standardised \geq 135 mm).
+Abundance survey figures show estimates of biomass of Unders, Mature and Legal-sized abalone at sites last surveyed in 2020.